TooTall18T/tool_length_probe/README.md

 ---
 ## Range of function
-The subroutine is used to measure tools on a stationary tool length probe in LinuxCNC with the Probe Basic interface.
+The subroutine is used to measure tools on a stationary tool length probe in LinuxCNC with the GUI Probe Basic or other GUIs.
-It doesn't matter whether the measurement is started manually from Probe Basic or automatically from the milling program.
+It doesn't matter whether the measurement is started manually or automatically from the milling program.
 There are optional settings for the process that extend the functionality of the original subroutine.

 The machine is automatically freed and moves to the tool change point.
 After confirming that the tool has been changed, the machine measures the tool and, if necessary, automatically returns to the starting point.

 Things like the use of the tool table, the frequency of measurement attempts in the event of incorrect measurements or the position at which the tool is changed can be set individually.

 An overview of the extensions compared to the original subroutine:
-- Call using M command (M600)
+- Call using M command (M600 / M601)
 - Use tool table
 - Return to the starting point
 - Pause at the starting point